hunter-mcguire/Software-Inventories/README.md

 * ca-1
 * sg-1

-The build_inventories.py script & build_inventory_report require either the `--all` or `--computers_csv` parameter to build software inventories and reports.
+All 3 scripts require either the `--all` or `--computers_csv` parameter to build software inventories, reports, and handle deletions.

 Computers CSV:
 <br>